 But first, maintenance!

-Vivienne Westwood, the British fashion designer, famously said: “buy less, choose well, make it last.”
+Vivienne Westwood, the British fashion designer, famously said: “Buy less, choose well, make it last.”
 And considering the average lifetime of a garment is just 2.2 years, looking after the clothes we love is now more important than ever.
 So, when you invest in that dress you love, it’s worth taking care of it so that you can enjoy wearing it for as long as possible.
 How?
-Practicing good storage habits, using treatments to protect it, reading washing instructions carefully.
+Practising good storage habits, using treatments to protect it, and reading washing instructions carefully.

-In general, we should invest in quality hangers and learn how to hang our clothes up properly, but also protect our garments from humidity, sunlight, and damp.
+In general, we should invest in quality hangers and learn how to hang our clothes properly, but also protect our garments from humidity, sunlight, and dampness.
 Most of all we shouldn’t over-wash our outfits or be using products that aren’t suitable for the fabric.

-Founded by Vanessa Jacobs, this London based luxury repair service will pick up worn shoes and bags then drop them back good as new.
-There’s also an in house restoration business at Harvey Nichols in Knightsbridge, with one launching at Selfridges soon.
+Founded by Vanessa Jacobs, this London-based luxury repair service will pick up worn shoes and bags and then drop them back good as new.
+There’s also an in-house restoration business at Harvey Nichols in Knightsbridge, with one launching at Selfridges soon.

 If there’s only one leather repair shop you remember, let it be Leather Spa.
 With five locations in Manhattan, as well as mail-in services, Leather Spa has been looking after the world’s most discerning clients seeking the finest repair and care needs for their leather accessories for more than 30 years.

 An award-winning online clothing maintenance brand, providing high-quality clothing repairs, alterations, and restoration services using eco-friendly care products.
 Clothes Doctor has a large selection of proprietary repair techniques to cover cashmere, wool, silk, suit fabrics, leather, and suede.